kubenoops-ai/google-drive-downloader/README.md

 ## Authentication

 1. Create a Google Cloud project and enable the Google Drive API
+2. Create a service account:
+   - Go to "IAM & Admin" > "Service Accounts"
+   - Click "Create Service Account"
+   - Fill in the service account details
+   - No need to grant any roles (permissions will be handled in Google Drive)
-2. Create credentials (OAuth 2.0 Client ID) and download as `credentials.json`
+3. Create and download the service account key:
+   - Select your service account
+   - Go to "Keys" tab
+   - Add Key > Create new key > JSON
+   - Save the downloaded JSON file as `credentials.json`
+4. Share your Google Drive folders:
+   - Copy the service account email (ends with `@...iam.gserviceaccount.com`)
+   - Share your Google Drive folders with this email address
+   - Grant at least "Viewer" access
-3. Place `credentials.json` in the same directory as the binary or specify its path using `-credentials`
+5. Place `credentials.json` in the same directory as the binary or specify its path using `-credentials`

 ## Notes